Startup.com

-Startup.com is a 2001 American documentary film directed by Jehane Noujaim and Chris Hegedus.
-D.A.
-Pennebaker served as a producer on the film.
+Startup.com is a 2001 American documentary film directed by Jehane Noujaim and Chris Hegedus, with D. A. Pennebaker serving as a producer on the film.
 It follows the dot-com start-up govWorks.com, which raised $60 million in funding from Hearst Interactive Media, KKR, the New York Investment Fund, and Sapient.

 The startup did not survive, but it became a reference for lessons learned, as it was the subject of a 2001 documentary that follows govWorks founders Kaleil Isaza Tuzman and Tom Herman from 1999 to 2000, as the Internet bubble was bursting.

 The film had its world premiere at the Sundance Film Festival on January 21, 2001.
 It was released on May 11, 2001, by Artisan Entertainment.

 Production

-The film was produced by D.A.
-Pennebaker, and directed by Chris Hegedus and Jehane Noujaim.
+The film was produced by D. A. Pennebaker, and was directed by Chris Hegedus and Jehane Noujaim.
 Noujaim had been Kaleil Tuzman's Harvard classmate and began filming Tuzman as he quit his job at Goldman Sachs, to begin govWorks with his high school friend Tom Herman.
 Noujaim contacted Hegedus and Pennebaker for help in financing the project.
 The film was distributed by Artisan Entertainment (which was later acquired by Lions Gate Entertainment).

 The film was shot in digital video.
 The filmmakers shot for over two years, and were editing the more than 400 hours of video and film right up to their Sundance Film Festival premiere in early 2001.
 They re-edited the last few minutes of the film just prior to its May 2001 theatrical release.

 Since the film's release, Herman and Tuzman worked together again at Recognition Group and JumpTV.